OpenUDA/openuda-specifications/docs/OpenUDA-Canonical-Design-Principles.md

 This common backbone is intended to make OpenUDA documents feel structurally familiar across document types.

-**Design objective:** once an implementer understands one UDT, they should be able to understand other UDTs with minimal relearning.
+**Design objective:** once an implementer understands one UD, they should be able to understand other UDs with minimal relearning.

 ---